jennymalmoe/LazyVegan/README.md

 In addition to the goals above; also to promote a brand of natural, eco-friendly and sustainable kitchen ware that goes hand in hand with Lazy Vegan approach.

 Eventually the recipe database will increase in both recipes and users/visitors.
 The site offer users to interact by adding their own recipes that makes the user feel like being a part of "the community".
-An important business goal is to be able to contact users using their provided contact information, to offer them additional sales/marketing/offers.
+The site promotes the vegan life style, showing that it doesn't have to be that hard to eat, even junk food that are vegan.

 ### User Goals
 Find and share recipes, get inspired by the recipes and get inspired to add own recipes by the site which is signals a that a healty lifestyle doesn't have to be difficult.
 These easy recipes is done with minimal effort and is ready in no time!